Parity Sheaves: Applications

 \begin{ex} If $A$ is now a Cartan matrix of size $l-1$ and $\gg(A)$ is the corresponding Lie algebra with semisimple simply-connected group $G$, one can obtain a generalised Cartan matrix $\tilde{A}$ by adding an $l$-th row and column with the values:

 where $1\leq j\leq l-1$, $\alpha_i$ are the simple roots of $\gg(A)$ and $\theta$ is the highest root.
 The corresponding Kac-Moody Lie algebra $\gg(\tilde{A})$ (resp. group $\GC$) is the so-called (untwisted) affine Kac-Moody Lie algebra (resp. group) defined in~\cite[Chapter 13]{Ku}.
-It turns out that the associated Kac-Moody flag varieties have an alternative description.
+It turns out that the associated Kac-Moody flag varieties have an alternative description as partial affine flag varieties.
 Let $\KC=\CM((t))$ denote the field of Laurent series and $\OC=\CM[[t]]$ the ring of Taylor series.
-In this case, the Kac-Moody flag variety $\GC/\PC_I$, where $I=\{1,\ldots,l-1\}$, can be identified with the quotient $G(\KC)/G(\OC)$ also know as the affine Grassmannian.
-Here $G(\KC)$ (resp. $G(\OC)$) denotes the group of $\KC$(resp. $\OC$)-points of $G$. \end{ex}
+Then, for example, the sets $G(\KC)/\IC$ (the affine flag variety) and $G(\KC)/G(\OC)$ (the affine Grassmannian) may be given the structure of an ind-variety and are isomorphic to the Kac-Moody flag variety $\GC/\PC_I$ for $I = \emptyset$ and $I=\{1,\ldots,l-1\}$ respectively.
+Here $G(\KC)$ (resp. $G(\OC)$) denotes the group of $\KC$ (resp. $\OC$)-points of $G$ and $\IC$ denotes the Iwahori subgroup, defined as the inverse image of a Borel subgroup $B \subset G$ under the evaluation $G(\OC) \to G$. \end{ex}

 Given a subset $I \subset \{1, \dots, l \}$ we denote by $A_I$ the submatrix of $A$ consisting of those rows and columns indexed by $I$.
-For any such $I$, $A_I$ is a generalised Cartan matrix Recall that a subset $I \subset \{1, \dots, l \}$ is of {\bf finite type} if $A_I$ is a Cartan matrix.
+For any such $I$, $A_I$ is a generalised Cartan matrix.
+A subset $I \subset \{1, \dots, l \}$ is of {\bf finite type} if $A_I$ is a Cartan matrix.
 Equivalently, the subgroup $W_I \subset W$ generated by the simple reflections $s_i$ for $i \in I$ is finite.
-Below we will only consider subsets $I\subset \{1, \dots, l \}$ of finite type.\footnote{ Much of the theory that we develop below is also valid $\GC / \PC_J$ even when $J$ is not of finite type, but we will not make this explicit.}
+Below we will mostly be concerned with subsets $I\subset \{1, \dots, l \}$ of finite type.\footnote{ Much of the theory that we develop below is also valid $\GC / \PC_J$ even when $J$ is not of finite type, but we will not make this explicit.}

 For any two subsets $I, J \subset \{1, \dots, l \}$ of finite type we define

 The orbits of $\PC_I$ on $\GC/ \PC_J$ give rise to a Bruhat decomposition:

 The Bruhat decomposition gives an algebraic stratification of $\GC/ \PC_J$.